-A recent ALJ ruling in an OSHA case may signal a significant increase in OSHA‚ attempts to enforce standards at locations they have not even inspected.
+In 2015, an ALJ ruled that corporate-wide abatement is a form of relief available under the OSH Act.
 In Secretary of Labor v.
 Central Transport, LLC (available here), OSHA filed a complaint requesting enterprise-wide abatement.
-OSHA justified this request by alleging failed corporate policies regarding the safe use of powered industrial trucks (PIT) and alleged violations the PIT standard at other Central Transport locations.
-When Central Transport moved to strike that portion of the Complaint as an unauthorized exercise of OSHA‚ authority under the Act, the ALJ disagreed.
+OSHA justified this request by alleging failed corporate policies regarding the safe use of powered industrial trucks (PIT) and alleged violations of the PIT standard at other Central Transport locations.
+When Central Transport moved to strike that portion of the Complaint as an unauthorized exercise of OSHA’s authority under the Act, the ALJ disagreed.

 The ALJ noted that the principal question was whether the Commission has the statutory authority to order the enterprise-wide relief requested based on the facts of the case in front of her.
 The ALJ found that the other appropriate relief clause in Section 10(c) of the Act should be liberally construed, and could in certain circumstances justify enterprise-wide abatement.
 The ALJ refused to strike the portion of the complaint requesting enterprise-wide abatement in part because it was still at an early stage in the proceeding.

-The full effect and reach of the ALJ‚ Central Transport decision is yet to be determined, but companies must be prepared to defend complaints requesting enterprise-wide abatement.
+The full effect and reach of the ALJ‚ Central Transport decision has yet to be determined, but companies must be prepared to defend complaints requesting enterprise-wide abatement.
 Proper preparation would include a robust centralized safety program that not only shares and monitors proactive safety training, but evaluates every OSHA citation to determine how it may affect other locations and internal safety policies.